 What you serve your wontons with will, of course, depend on your filling.
 Here I served my wontons with a simple sweet-and-sour sauce, but you could whip up a chunky chutney or ginger soy dipping sauce to suit your taste.

-Baked Wontons Recipe Links
+Save Baked Wontons to your Recipe Box

 Want to brush up some New England holiday trivia while you enjoy your crispy wontons?
 In 1996 Yankee put together a quiz called “New Englanders Just Like to Write Christmas Songs.”
 We also like to sing them.